CityOfNewYork/ACCESS-NYC/wp-content/plugins/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 4.4 (2022-01-25) =

+Enhancements:

+* Converts the upgrade notice into a welcome notice for first-time users.

+Bugfixes:

+* Fixes a bug where HTML tags in a Custom HTML block would be removed when republishing a scheduled Rewrite & Republish copy.
+* Fixes a bug where the button style would be broken in the Classic Editor.
+* Fixes a bug where a fatal error would be triggered in the Widgets page in combination with some themes or plugins.

+Other:
+* Sets the WordPress tested up to version to 5.9.

+= 4.3 (2021-12-14) =

+Bugfixes:

+* Fixes a bug where Rewrite & Republish copies could be displayed and queried in the front end.

+= 4.2 (2021-11-18) =

+Bugfixes:

+* Fixes a bug where some strings where not translated.
+* Fixes a bug where meta data went missing for duplicate posts created by the Rewrite & Republish feature.
+Props to [ocean90](https://github.com/ocean90).
+* Fixes a bug where the plugin would not initialize if installed via composer.

+Other:

+* Replaces Mailchimp with MailBlue newsletter integration.
+* Improved compatibility for PHP 8.0.
+* Improved sort order of the taxonomies list on the options page.
+* Most plugin files have been renamed.
+If you extend this plugin of include any of the files from the plugin from within your own plugin, you may need to adjust the file name used in the `include`/`require` statement.

+= 4.1.2 (2021-03-23) =

+Enhancements:

+* Allows plugins such as ACF to add fields to the "Compare changes" screen for Rewrite & Republish.

+Bugfixes:

+* Fixes a bug where the "Compare changes" screen for the Rewrite & Republish feature displayed a broken layout in WordPress 5.7.
+* Fixes a bug where a post type enabled by filter couldn't be copied.
+* Fixes a bug where the "Show links in" settings were reset to the default value on version upgrade.

+= 4.1.1 (2021-01-27) =

+Bugfixes:

+* Fixes a bug where editing posts with Elementor could trigger a fatal error.

+= 4.1 (2021-01-27) =

+Enhancements:

+* Improves compatibility between Elementor and the Rewrite and Republish feature.

+Bugfixes:

+* Fixes a bug where Rewrite & Republish notices would be shown for regular copies.
+* Fixes a bug where the original post of a Rewrite & Republish copy was listed in the Yoast SEO Premium link suggestions.

+Other:

+* Disables the plugin for WooCommerce products and introduces filter for enabled post types.

+= 4.0.2 (2021-01-14) =

+Bugfixes:

+* Fixes a bug where errors or notices could be triggered when using the plugin with some other plugins or custom code.

+= 4.0.1 (2021-01-12) =

+Bugfixes:

+* Fixes a bug that caused a fatal error when used with some plugins.

+= 4.0 (2021-01-12) =

+Enhancements:

+* Introduces the Rewrite & Republish feature, offering you the possibility to update a post/page without taking it offline or having to take extra steps.
+This feature is currently not available when Elementor is active on your site.
+* Introduces an integration with the Block Editor.
+* Introduces new settings to individually enable/disable the `New Draft`, `Clone` and `Rewrite & Republish` links.

 = 3.2.6 (2020-09-17) =
 * Compatibility with WordPress 5.5